kg-construct/rml-star/spec/section/vocabulary.md

 A <dfn data-lt="iri">base IRI</dfn> is used in resolving relative [=IRIs=] produced by the [=RML-star mappings=].
 According to the [[R2RML]] specification, the base IRI must be a valid [[IRI]].
 It should not contain question mark (“?”) or hash (“#”) characters and should end in a slash (“/”) character.

-The RML-star vocabulary consists of the RML-star specific defined classes but also includes all the [[R2RML]] and [[RML]] classes.
+The RML-star vocabulary consists of the RML-star specific defined classes but also includes some [[RML]] classes.

-* `rml:TriplesMap` is the class of Triples Maps as defined by R2RML.
+* `rml:TriplesMap` is the class of Triples Maps as defined by RML-core.
 * `rml:AssertedTriplesMap` is the class of Triples Maps that are asserted.
 * `rml:NonAssertedTriplesMap` is the class of Triples Maps that are not asserted, but only quoted.
-* `rml:LogicalSource` is the class of logical sources as defined by RML.
+* `rml:LogicalSource` is the class of logical sources as defined by RML-core.
-  * `rml:BaseSource` is the class of data sources used as input source as defined by RML.
-R2RML's `rml:BaseTableOrView` is a subclass of `rml:BaseSource`.
-* `rml:TermMap` is the class of Term Maps, as defined by R2RML.
-It has four subclasses:
+* `rml:TermMap` is the class of Term Maps, as defined by RML-core.
+It has the following subclasses:
   * `rml:SubjectMap` is the class of Subject Maps.
   * `rml:PredicateMap` is the class of Predicate Maps.
   * `rml:ObjectMap` is the class of Object Maps.
   * `rml:GraphMap` is the class of graph maps.
-  * `rml:LanguageMap` is the class of language maps as defined by RML.
+  * `rml:LanguageMap` is the class of language maps as defined by RML-core.
+  * `rml:DatatypeMap` is the class of datatype maps as defined by RML-core.
 * `rml:StarMap` is the class of RDF-star Term Maps.
 * `rml:PredicateObjectMap` is the class of Predicate-Object Maps.
 * `rml:RefObjectMap` is the class of referencing Object Maps.